0x09AL/0x09al.github.io/index.md

 # Intro

 During the recent years companies are starting to get better at security.
-If 5-6 years before you could "finish" your pentest in a day , increased security awareness
-is making them "harder" and more challenging.
+If 5-6 years before you could "finish" your pentest in a day , increased security awareness  is making them "harder" and more challenging.

 This blogpost will describe a little "challenge" I faced during an engagment, how I solved it and will describe Browser-C2.

 So imagine gaining initial foothold to a pivot point, but you can't estabilish external connections because every endpoint has strict host-based firewall policies and they are using a proxy.
-The first thing that came in my mind was that they were using some kind of host-based firewall and since I couldn't estabilish connections even on the same subnet , the policies were based on applications.
+The first thing that came in my mind was that there was using some kind of host-based firewall and since I couldn't estabilish connections even on the same subnet , the policies were based on applications.

 To verify my theory, I executed a hidden browser window through my pivot point to visit a specific URL and I received the callback.
-That meant that the browser were allowed to do connections and I needed to use some kind of Browser based only communication.
+That meant that the browser was allowed to do connections and I needed to use some kind of Browser based only communication.

 At first i thought, "ok there is probably a tool to do this" but I was wrong.
-So that is how all started and I ended up writing Browser-C2 , which is a POC code to use a legitemate browser to do Command and Control operations.
+So that is how all started and I ended up writing Browser-C2 , which is a **POC** code to use a legitemate browser to do Command and Control operations.

 # Browser-C2 Architecture

 Browser-C2 Architecture is pretty simple.
 There are two elements.
 The first one is the Server and the other one is the Agent.

 The server will start a HTTP listener which will wait for callbacks and data from the "victim" browser.

 The agent will start a HTTP listener locally and also execute a browser to connect to the Server.

 All the communication is done by the client browser and is sent to the Agent by HTTP Requests.